Double Duty: Month of May events

 When a driver attempts "Double Duty", their schedule is not just limited to race day.
-Additional flights back-and-forth between the venues are required in the two weeks leading up to the races in order to participate in practice and qualifying for the respective events.
+Additional flights back-and-forth between the venues are required in the two weeks leading up to the races to participate in practice and qualifying for the respective events.
 Time trials for the Indy 500 are held on Saturday and Sunday one week before the race.
-This potentially creates conflicts with the NASCAR All-Star Race.
-Historically drivers have had to sacrifice part or all of Fast Friday running to practice and qualify for the All-Star race and then sacrifice any opportunity for a late-day Saturday attempt at Indianapolis qualifying to make the start of the All-Star Race.
+This can create conflicts with the NASCAR All-Star Race.
+Depending on which events are prioritized, at Indianapolis drivers may have to sacrifice Fast Friday track time, additional attempts on Day 1 of qualifying, or participation on Day 2 of qualifying.
+For the All-Star Race, currently held at North Wilkesboro, drivers may have to sacrifice practice, qualifying, and/or heat race participation forcing them to start at the rear of the field.

 Additionally, during race weekend, historically practice and qualifying for the Coca-Cola 600 have taken place on Thursday before the race, with Carb Day at Indianapolis on Friday, and "Happy Hour" practice at Charlotte on Saturday before race day on Sunday leading to more travel.
 Presently NASCAR has reduced the Cup Series to 2-day shows, meaning practice & qualifying at Charlotte only takes place on Saturday relieving some, but not all travel burdens.